Koreas open 1st liaison office for better communication

 SEOUL, South Korea (AP) — The rival Koreas on Friday opened their first liaison office near their tense border to facilitate better communication and exchanges ahead of their leaders' summit in Pyongyang next week.

-In an opening ceremony at Kaesong, South Korea's Unification Minister Cho Myoung-gyon said the office will become the "cradle of Korean co-prosperity."
+In an opening ceremony at Kaesong, South Korean Unification Minister Cho Myoung-gyon said the office will become the "cradle of Korean co-prosperity."

 "We'll sit face to face, exchange our thoughts fast and accurately and put our heads together to resolve difficult matters," he said in remarks distributed by his office.

-Ri Son Gwon, chairman of the North's Committee for the Peaceful Reunification, said during the ceremony that the office would help the Koreas exchange "candid conversations" and further build up their ties, according to South Korean media pool reports from the site.
+Ri Son Gwon, chairman of North Koreas's Committee for Peaceful Reunification, said during the ceremony that the office would help the Koreas have "candid conversations" and further build their ties, according to South Korean media pool reports from the site.

-About 15-20 South Korean officials will work at the office nine-to-five, sleep at a nearby lodging facility in Kaesong during the weekdays and take turns staffing the office on weekends.
-The office will be co-headed by Vice South Korean Unification Minister Chun Hae Sung and a deputy head of Ri's committee and they will hold an official meeting every week, according to Seoul's Unification Ministry
+During the previous meetings with Moon and a separate summit with U.S. President Donald Trump, Kim has expressed a vague commitment to complete denuclearization of the peninsula.
+He has also dismantled his nuclear and rocket-engine testing sites.
+But nuclear diplomacy later became stalemated as U.S. officials demanded Kim take more significant steps before receiving concessions such as a joint declaration to end the Korean War.

-During the previous meetings with Moon and a separate historic summit with President Donald Trump, Kim has expressed his vague commitment to complete denuclearization of the peninsula.
-He's also dismantled his nuclear and rocket-engine testing sites.
-But nuclear diplomacy was later stalemated as U.S. officials demanded Kim take more significant steps before receiving concessions like a joint declaration to end the Korean War.
+Moon is to fly to Pyongyang next Tuesday for a three-day trip.
+He said he will focus on facilitating talks between the United States and North Korea and finding ways to ease the military standoff along the Koreas' heavily fortified border.

-Moon is to fly to Pyongyang next Tuesday for a three-day trip that he says will focus on facilitating talks between the United States and North Korea and finding ways to ease a military standoff along the Koreas' heavily fortified border.
+In a working-level meeting on Friday, the Koreas agreed to allow live television broadcasts of parts of the summit, Moon's office said.
+It said the live coverage will include key moments such as when the leaders greet each other in Pyongyang on Tuesday.
+It did not specify which other parts of the event would be broadcast live.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.